RadArcadeKid/CoffeeGhostGame/Process/README.md

+## 12/4/19
+## SOUND DOCUMENT:

+General

+File Size Restrictions - N/A
+File Format Type - mp3
+File Quality Type - Whatever (not specific)

+Player Sounds
+Type of Sound f/x
+ - Sounds for dropping/pickup coffee (already made!)
+ - Sounds for possessing machines
+ - Sounds for customers speech (maybe?)
+ - Sounds for grinding/making coffee
+Device Vibration - Maybe once player interacts with/possesses machines.
+Granted, this will be the case only if we can get the controllers successfully working

+Enemy Sounds
+Type of Sound f/x - We *might* have customer sound effects for speech (similar to Celeste, just little beeps/jiberish talking)
+Device Vibration - N/A

+Global Elements
+Ambient Music - Probably some Lofi hip hop or chill ambient music Diegetic audio - Sounds for coffee dropping, machines, etc.

+Splash Screens and/or Cinematics
+Ambient Music - Probably a cute little spooky menu theme Soundtrack - Probably some Lofi hip hop or chill ambient music Additional sound effects
+ - Maybe some ghost possession noises, machines breaking Menus - Some spooky UI
+Type of Sound f/x - Not quite sure how to answer this one...

 ## 11/20/19
 #### Github/Workflow update:
 After attempting to fix our 4 Git Branches and resolve some merge conflicts because of stupid config file errors, we decided that moving forward, it would be best to work on a single master repo, and just be conscientious and communicative of who is pushing/pulling to the master branch at any given time.
 Should we have merge conflicts, we'll deal with them on a case by case basis.
 The important thing is that we're all going to *finally* be working on a single build of the game so we can actually make some forward progress.
 Luckily, we've all worked on our various portions of this separately on our own branches/systems, so we made progress.